 What’s the difference between the Jeep Wrangler and Jeep Gladiator?

 The Gladiator is Jeep’s new pickup truck.
-It has the capability and boxy looks of a 4-door Wrangler with the 5-foot bed of a pickup.
+It has the capability and boxy looks of a four-door Wrangler with the 5-foot bed of a pickup.

 Where is the Jeep Wrangler made?